TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sdfm_ecap_loop_back.md

 - Provide Data Streams on SDFM1_D1 at HSEC 106   or, alternately, use EPWM0_A output for data stream input from HSEC 49
 - Provide Data Streams on SDFM1_D2 at HSEC 153  or, alternately, use EPWM0_A output for data stream input from HSEC 49

-## AM261X-LP (E1) with 180 pin HSEC Dock
+## AM261X-LP Rev A
-- SDFM1_CLK0 can be probed at J6/8 pin 55
+- SDFM1_CLK0 can be probed at J1/3 pin 6 (needs IO Expander to demux from ADC input) otherwise, probe the output clock at the outputxbar output (see below).
-- OutputXbar5 can be probed at J5/7 48
+- OutputXbar5 can be probed at J5/7 48 for the ECAP generated Clock Source which is internally fed to the SDFM instance.
 - Provide Data Streams on SDFM1_D1 at J6/8 59   or, alternately, use EPWM2_A output for data stream input from J2/4 40
 - Provide Data Streams on SDFM1_D2 at J6/8 54   or, alternately, use EPWM2_A output for data stream input from J2/4 40